 Restless Miniseries: The True Story

 The Restless miniseries stars Hayley Atwell as Eva Delectorskaya, Rufus Sewell as Lucas Romer, Michelle Dockery as Ruth Gilmartin and Charlotte Rampling as an older Eva.
-It was adapted by William Boyd from his own novel, which was in turn very loosely based on real events.
+William Boyd adapted it from his own novel, which was itself loosely based on actual events.

-In 1976, an elderly and paranoid spy, recalls how she was sent to the USA before World War Two as an agent-provocateur and how the betrayal that has haunted her ever since may require revenge in the present.
+In 1976, an elderly and paranoid spy recalls how she was sent to the USA before World War Two as an agent provocateur and how the betrayal that has haunted her ever since needs revenge in the present.

-The World War II sections of the Restless miniseries involve Eva’s recruitment and operations for British Security Co-ordination (BSC), a real British espionage organisation that operated in the USA during World War II.
+The World War II sections of the Restless miniseries involve Eva’s recruitment and operations for British Security Co-ordination (BSC).
+BSC was a real British espionage organisation that operated in the USA during World War II.
 Several books, most famously A Man Called Intrepid, have been published containing contradictory accounts of BSC’s work.

 The Prenslo Incident

-The snatching of the spies from a cafe in ‘Prenslo’ in Restless is based on the true story of the ‘Venlo Incident’, in which two British intelligence officers, Sigismund Payne Best and Richard Stevens, were the victims of a sting operation by the German secret service the Sicherheitsdienst (SD).
-The two agents were under the impression that they were in contact with German officers plotting against Hitler, and arranged to meet the plotters at the Café Backus in the Dutch border town of Venlo, from where the SD snatched them and drove over the border into Germany.
-The incident in Restless is essentially accurate, although the protagonists are inserted as witnesses, Venlo is renamed as Prenslo, and the two MI6 officers are not named.
+William Boyd based the snatching of the spies from a café in ‘Prenslo’ in Restless on the true story of the ‘Venlo Incident’.
+Two British intelligence officers, Sigismund Payne Best and Richard Stevens, were were operating in the Netherlands.
+The two agents thought they were in contact with German officers plotting against Hitler.
+In fact, they were the victims of a sting operation by the German secret service the Sicherheitsdienst (SD).
+Best and Stephens arranged to meet the supposed plotters at the Café Backus in the Dutch border town of Venlo.
+From there, the SD snatched them and drove over the border into Germany.
+The incident in Restless is essentially true to life.
+However, Boyd inserts the protagonists as witnesses, renames Venlo as Prenslo, and doesn’t name the two MI6 officers.

 Seduction and Blackmail

-This section is very loosely based on the story of Amy Elizabeth Thorpe, code-named ‘Cynthia’.
-Elizabeth was a British agent in the USA who used her seductive powers to convert isolationist US senators, particularly Arthur Vandenberg, into supporting the British.
-During the Lend-Lease debate Vandenberg announced at the last minute that he had finally decided to support it.
-This was arguably the turning point in the Senate debate.
+Boyd loosely based this section on the story of Amy Elizabeth Thorpe, code-named ‘Cynthia’.
+Elizabeth was a British agent in the USA who used her seductive powers to convert isolationist politicians into supporting the British.
+One of her targets was a US senator, Arthur Vandenberg.
+During the Lend-Lease debate Vandenberg announced at the last moment that he supported the bill.
+This was arguably the turning point of the Senate debate.
 Vandenberg and sixteen other Republicans voted in favour of the bill, which hence passed.

-Unusually beautiful, she had an exquisite, narrow-boned figure; a light quick-silver wit, a sharp intelligence and a soft and soothing voice that somehow inspired trust and confidence.
-It was by a combination of these formidable qualities that she was able to extract secrets of the highest political and military importance from the men of influence and position she cultivated for that purpose.
+Unusually beautiful, she had an exquisite, narrow-boned figure; a light quick-silver wit, a sharp intelligence, and a soft and soothing voice that somehow inspired trust and confidence.
+It was by a combination of these formidable qualities that she could extract secrets of the highest political and military importance from the men of influence who she cultivated for that purpose.

 The Nazi Map

-The section of Restless concerning the planting of a fake map on a German courier is based a statement made by US President Franklin D. Roosevelt in which he claimed:
+The second episode of the Restless miniseries largely concerns the planting of a fake map on a German courier.
+It’s based on a statement made by US President Franklin D. Roosevelt in which he claimed:

 (Navy Day address, broadcast on 27 October 1941)

-This map is now believed to be a forgery, produced by BSC.
-The depiction in Restless of the map and the process by which it came into the President’s hands is not accurate, as Boyd’s main purpose is to show the betrayal of Eva.
-In reality, according to the account in A Man Called Intrepid, BSC simply presented the map to the US authorities along with a story of how they had acquired it ‘after a car crash in Buenos Aires’.
+This map was almost certainly a forgery produced by BSC.
+The depiction in Restless of the map and the process by which it came into the president’s hands is not accurate.
+According to the account in A Man Called Intrepid, BSC simply presented the map to the US authorities.
+They claimed they’d acquired it ‘after a car crash in Buenos Aires’.

-When I read the novel of Restless I was disappointed with it, although I did feel the sections set in World War II were much better than those set in the 1970s.
+When I read the novel of Restless, it disappointed me.
+However, I thought the sections set in World War II were better than those set in the 1970s.
 I felt the 1970s section was largely padding, added to plump out a relatively thin story and to make it more ‘literary’.
-Clearly though, my opinion was not widely shared as the book was a bestseller.
+Clearly though, the public didn’t share my opinion, as the book was a bestseller.

-In the screenplay, Boyd has made a slight change, after escaping: Eva returns to Britain and shoots the minor character Alfie, who has betrayed her to Romer and Romer then chases Eva during an air-raid.
-Eventually she shoots him.
-This is more realistic, on two rather unlikely assumptions: first, that Eva believed she had killed Romer in 1941 and only learnt he was not dead in 1976 and second that Romer had failed to track Eva down in the intervening decades.
+In the Restless miniseries, Boyd changes the story to fix the problem.
+After escaping, Eva returns to Britain and [blackout]shoots the minor character who betrayed her to Romer.
+Romer then chases Eva during an air-raid, and eventually she shoots him.
+This is more realistic, on two unlikely assumptions.
+First, Eva believed she’d killed Romer in 1941 and only learnt he wasn’t dead in 1976.
+Second, Romer failed to track Eva down in the intervening decades. [/blackout]

-Still, having torn up the plot, I will say, the story does generate a good bit of mystery and tension, the period settings are nicely evoked, and the acting from the whole cast is excellent – the problems, including the rather tame ending, are all present in the original material.
+So, having torn up the plot, what did I like?
+Well, the story generates a good bit of mystery and tension and evokes the period settings nicely.
+The acting from the cast is also excellent.
+The problems, including the tame ending, are all present in the original material.

-This is my design for an alternate, more minimalist Restless poster.
-The image of Hayley Atwell was manipulated to give a 1940s feel and then overlaid with the actual forged map from the US archives.
+This is my design for an alternate, more minimalist, Restless miniseries poster.
+I manipulated the image of Hayley Atwell to give a 1940s feel and then overlaid with the real forged map from the US archives.

 The Restless Miniseries: My Verdict